smjothen/ApolloESP32Application/docs/ota_and_bootloaders.md

 ## ESP32 bootloader and OTA client

 The ESP32 downloads and installs the new image as part of its application code.
-Then the SDK provided bootloader selects which partition to boot, and keeps track of the need for firmware validation etc. The OTA process is based on https://dcs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/esp_https_ota.html , which is a simplified API built on top of a lower level OTA library also included in the SDK.
+Then the SDK-provided bootloader selects which partition to boot, and keeps track of the need for firmware validation etc. The OTA process is based on https://dcs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/esp_https_ota.html , which is a simplified API built on top of a lower level OTA library also included in the SDK.

 ### Improvements
 - Improve ota client of image, to better endure flaky internet connections.
 E.g. by: